-18.E.4.
+12.D.4.
 Meetings.

-The Undergraduate Education Advisory Committee will meet regularly to fulfill its duties.
+The PioPath Committee will meet regularly to fulfill its duties.

-18.F.
+12.E.
 Campus Life and Athletics Committee

-Campus Life and Athletics Committee will follow the General Committee Procedures given in Appendix I.
+Campus Life and Athletics Committee will follow the General Committee Procedures given in Appendix 1.

-18.F.1.
+12.E.1.
 Function.

-To advise the President and Cabinet, and inform the Faculty, on all aspects of nonacademic life.
-To serve as an interface between faculty and those responsible for cocurricular activities, including all areas of athletics.
-The President will determine, after consultation with the Director of Athletics, Vice President for Student Life, Vice President for Diversity and Inclusion, and the Chair of Faculty Council, the agenda for the committee for any given year.
+To advise the President and Cabinet, and inform the Faculty, on all aspects of non-academic life.
+To serve as an interface between faculty and those responsible for co-curricular activities, including all areas of athletics.
+The President will determine, after consultation with the Director of Athletics, Vice President for Student Life, and the Chair of Faculty Council, the agenda for the committee for any given year.

-18.F.2.
+12.E.2.
 Meeting Schedule.